tytso/xfstests-bld/Documentation/what-is-xfstests.md

 will require that any major changes be tested using xfstests before they are submitted for integration.

-## Individal tests in xfstests
+## Individual tests in xfstests

 Tests in xfstests were originally named using a three digit number.
-In 2013 the tests were moved into different classes, depending on whether the test was file system specific, "generic" (meaning it was was file system indepedent), or "shared" (meaning that test was not truly generic, but which was useful on a handful of file systems).
+In 2013 the tests were moved into different classes, depending on whether the test was file system specific, "generic" (meaning it was was file system independent), or "shared" (meaning that test was not truly generic, but which was useful on a handful of file systems).
 In this scheme, tests would have names such as: